rwxrob/dtime/README.md

 ## Design Decisions

 * **Lowercase for all.** Since the primary motivation is efficiency both in inputting and parsing I decided to keep everything to lowercase which a few exceptions where uppercase has a different meaning.

+* **Just one.** No need for more than one way to refer to things.
+Easier to memorize.